antzGames/gdx-ode4j/README.md

 ## How to use in your project

-You can use the `master-SNAPSHOT` as I do not plan to release different versions, only bug fixes.
+You can use the `master-SNAPSHOT` tag as I do not plan to release different versions, only bug fixes.

-And add the dependency in your core project:
+Add the dependency in your core project:

 ```gradle
 project(":core") {